sibirajpazhanivel/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-## Step 1 :
-Import the necessary python packages using import statements.
+Step 1 :Import the necessary python packages using import statements.

-## Step 2 :
-Read the given csv file using read_csv() method and print the number of contents to be displayed using df.head().
+ Step 2 :Read the given csv file using read_csv() method and print the number of contents to be displayed using df.head().

-## Step 3 :
-Split the dataset using train_test_split.
+ Step 3 :Split the dataset using train_test_split.

-## Step 4 :
-Calculate Y_Pred and accuracy.
+ Step 4 :Calculate Y_Pred and accuracy.

-## Step 5 :
-Print all the outputs.
+ Step 5 :Print all the outputs.

-## Step 6 :
-End the Program.
+ Step 6 :End the Program.

 ## Program:
 ```